Spain marks unity amid Catalan crisis

 Catalonia: Spain celebrates National Day amid political turmoil

-Spain is preparing to celebrate its National Day amid a continuing political crisis sparked by Catalonia's disputed independence referendum.
+Spain's royal family has attended a National Day military parade amid a political crisis sparked by Catalonia's disputed independence referendum.

-The public display of unity comes a day after PM Mariano Rajoy told parliament the country was facing the most serious threat to its 40-year-old democracy.
+Prime Minister Mariano Rajoy told MPs on Wednesday that democratic Spain was facing its most serious threat for 40 years.
+Madrid may impose direct rule.

-He has given Catalonia's separatist leader five days to clarify whether or not he has declared independence.
+Mr Rajoy has given the Catalan leader five days to clarify whether or not he has declared independence.

+It said the Spanish government must conduct an "effective investigation" into the incidents, which occurred during a vote that Spain's Constitutional Court had declared illegal.

+There was shock and outrage in Catalonia and elsewhere at the violence of Spanish Civil Guards and national police.

-The National Day is a public holiday and commemorates the re-unification of Spain and Christopher Columbus's first arrival in the Americas in 1492.
+The National Day is a public holiday and commemorates the Christian reconquest of Spain and Christopher Columbus's first arrival in the Americas in 1492.

+Several thousand supporters of Spanish unity, including members of a far-right nationalist group, rallied in Barcelona, waving Spanish and Catalan flags.

+A large military parade took place in Madrid and other events are being held across the country.

 - Catalan crisis in 300 words